 An intensive study of the political, economic, social, cultural as well as military history of the United States in the Civil War era.
-Topics include the rise of sectional tensions leading up to the secession crisis in 1860, the extent to which the war can be considered the first modern war, the mobilization of the home fronts to support the war effort, the impact of the war on specific groups such as women and African-Americans, and the failed effort to "reconstruct" the South.
+Topics include the rise of sectional tensions leading up to the secession crisis in 1860, the mobilization of the home fronts to support the war effort, the impact of the war on specific groups such as women and African Americans, and the failed effort to "reconstruct" the South.
 Alternate years.